Steve-Fenton/stevefenton.co.uk/src/pages/blog/2016/07/custom-states-break-population-of-work-item-closed-date.md

 UPDATE: Derrick Fu, the VSTS Program Manager has sent a quick update and it looks like this one is on the radar for the VSTS team:

-> “This is a known issue when transitioning from a custom state to Closed.
+> This is a known issue when transitioning from a custom state to Closed.
 We have plans to address this with our next iteration of states customization.
-You can [keep tabs on progress here](https://blogs.msdn.microsoft.com/visualstudioalm/2016/06/18/vsts-process-customization-futures-june-2016/).”
+You can [keep tabs on progress here](https://blogs.msdn.microsoft.com/visualstudioalm/2016/06/18/vsts-process-customization-futures-june-2016/).

 When the <abbr title="Visual Studio Team Services, formerly Visual Studio Online">VSTS</abbr> team announced custom work item states, I was delighted.